 - Labor market information studies

-Our technical experts bring knowledge in areas such as energy efficiency, renewable energy, and environmental issues to the issue of building self-sufficiency in communities.
-To these strengths ICF adds years of supporting diverse clients and their partners—state agencies, municipalities, labor unions, independent contractors, community colleges, workforce development boards, and grassroots initiatives in economic development.
+Our technical experts bring knowledge in areas such as energy efficiency, renewable energy, advanced manufacturing, healthcare, transportation, cybersecurity, and environmental issues to the issue of building self-sufficiency in communities.
+To these strengths, ICF adds years of supporting diverse clients and their partners—state agencies, municipalities, labor unions, independent contractors, community colleges, workforce development boards, and grassroots initiatives in economic development.
 Our tools empower clients to find better ways to work with employers, through approaches such as apprenticeship programs and job matching.